FAQ's: Your Questions Answered

 Clearly, people with more active lifestyles logically are more susceptible to experiencing a TBI.
 Statistics show that males are more prone to being the victim of a TBI than females, with men being one and a half (1.5) times more likely to suffer a TBI than women.

 Obviously, the more active a person is and the frequency that a person engages in high risk activities, the greater the likelihood that they will suffer a TBI.
 Sports activities such as football, bungee jumping and parachuting places a person at higher risk of sustaining a TBI than other activities.

 The highest age ranges for people to suffer a TBI are from birth to four (4) years of age and fifteen to nineteen, with African-Americans experiencing the highest rate of death as a result of TBI.

 If you have been involved in an accident that resulted in a TBI or spinal column injury, the injury and necessary treatment can be extensive and complicated.
 What rights and benefits you may be entitled to can be equally confusing.
 You need the advice and counsel of an attorney that has experience with TBI and spinal injuries, is aggressive and not afraid to fight with the insurance company to secure everything you deserve.
-Dan Newlin & Partners are such attorneys.
-Call Dan Newlin & Partners for a free consultation and learn about the complex area of the law surrounding TBI and spine injuries.
+Dan Newlin Injury Attorneys are such attorneys.
+Call Dan Newlin Injury Attorneys for a free consultation and learn about the complex area of the law surrounding TBI and spine injuries.
 Insurance companies have attorneys whose job is to give you as little as possible to settle your injury claim.
-You need an attorney by your side to help you receive all the compensation you are entitled to for your medical bills, pain and suffering.
+You need an attorney by your side to help you receive all the compensation you are entitled to for your medical bills, pain, and suffering.
 Do not hesitate.
-Please call Dan Newlin & Partners right away at (407) 888-8000.
+Please call Dan Newlin Injury Attorneys right away at (407) 888-8000.